 In June, Graphite One announced plans to execute a 2021 drilling program at Graphite Creek.
 The drill program came after the company’s funding of C$10 million to advance a preliminary feasibility study, scheduled for completion in Q4 2021.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Editorial Disclosure: Gratomic is a client of the Investing News Network.
+Editorial Disclosure: Critical Elements Lithium, Gratomic, Lomiko Metals, NextSource Materials and South Star Battery Metals are clients of the Investing News Network.
 This article is not paid-for content.